lore-platform/lore-platform/README.md

 Now that you made your changes, you need to make pull requests so other people can check your work before we can push your changes into the `main` branch and into deployment.

-Follow these steps in making a pull request
+Follow these steps in making a pull request:

 1. Go to to the [project's repo online](https://github.com/lore-platform/lore-platform/tree/main)
 2. Click 'New pull request' in the Pull Requests page